Table of Contents

-Cholera is a bacterial disease caused by the bacterium ‘Vibrio Cholerae’.
+Cholera is a bacterial disease caused by the bacterium ‘Vibrio cholerae’.
 This type of bacteria is usually present in contaminated foods.
 It is also found in places where there is a lack of sanitation facilities.
 This disease was first discovered in the US during the 1800s.
-Cholera disease has been causing severe issues to people for hundreds of years.
+Cholera disease has been causing severe issues for people for hundreds of years.

 If this disease is left untreated, it might cause severe diarrhoea and would lead to dehydration in the body.
 Sometimes it might lead to a fatal condition.

 This bacterium lives in the small intestine of the human body which releases an exotoxin thus causing a flow of water and certain electrolytes such as sodium bicarbonate, chloride etc, into the small intestine.

 Causes of Cholera

 - It is caused due to factors like contaminated water supply.

-- It arises due to the consumption of contaminated foods and drinks which are sold by the street sellers.
+- It arises due to the consumption of contaminated foods and drinks.

 - The vegetables that are grown with the use of water with human wastes.

-- The contaminated sea-foods, which are polluted with sewage.
+- The consumption of contaminated sea foods, which are polluted with sewage.

 - Caused by the consumption of foods that affect the digestive system.